Bruxism: what it is, how to fix it and ways to stop grinding your teeth

 • Another option is using whitening splints that will inevitably protect your tooth enamel as well as reduce the impact from jaw clenching whilst you brighten up your smile.

-Frequently asked questions about bruxism
+Frequently asked questions about Bruxism

-How long does teeth grinding pain last?
+How long does the pain from grinding teeth last?

 Can bruxism be cured?